cirrax/puppet-postfixadmin/REFERENCE.md

 Data type: `String`

-database type to use currently only mysql is supported. defaults to 'mysql'
+database type to use currently mysql or mysqli is supported.

 Default value: `'mysql'`